EricSlick/prime_multiplication_table/README.md

 # PrimeMultiplicationTable Coding Test

 ## How to Run The Tests and Run the prime multiplications table generator
-1. get the code from github
 <code>
-  git clone git@github.com/EricSlick:prime_multiplication_table
+  git clone git@github.com:EricSlick/prime_multiplication_table.git
+  cd prime_multiplication_table
+  bundle
+  rake install
+  rspec
+  bin/prime_multiplication_table <value>  (value can be any positive integer, defaults to 10)
 </code>
+Tested against Ruby 2.1.2, but there should be no dependencies preventing using another Ruby version.

-## The Test and My Notes/Thoughts on the Process
+## The Test
 This is the code I wrote for a coding test.
 I specify the test requirements and then write out the steps as if I was in the room with the reviewers talking through how I approached the problem.
 In this case, I wrote this code over the weekend as I had time.
 The time it took I added into the notes below.
 Times are approximate.

 ### Objective